-Accounting Treatment (i) If Interest on Calls-in-Advance is paid in ca ash - Interest on Calls-in-Advance A/c Dr. (with the amount of To Bank interest paid) (Interest on Calls-in-Advance paid @ .% p.a. on ₹ for months) (ii) If interest on Calls-in-Advance is not paid in cash - Interest on Calls-in-Advance A/c Dr. (with the amount of To Sundry Shareholders A/c interest payable) When payment is made, Sundry sha reholders Debited and Bank articles.
-Debited and Bank articles. (iii) At the end of the year, when interest on Calls-in-Advance is transferred to Profit and Loss A/c - Profit and Loss A/c Dr. (with the amount of interest) To Interest on Calls-in-Advance A/c
+Accounting Treatment

+(i) If Interest on Calls-in-Advance is paid in ca sh -

+Interest on Calls-in-Advance A/c Dr. (with the amount of

+To Bank A/c interest paid)

+(Interest on Calls-in-Advance paid @ % p.a. on

+₹ for months)

+(ii) If interest on Calls-in-Advance is not paid in cash -

+Interest on Calls-in-Advance A/c Dr. (with the amount of

+To Sundry Shareholders A/c interest payable)

+When payment is made,

+Sundry shareholders A/c Dr.

+To Bank A/c

+(iii) At the end of the year, when interest on Ca alls-in-Ad vance is transferred to Profit and Loss A/c -

+Profit and Loss A/c Dr. (with the amount of interest)

+To Interest on Calls-in-Advance A/c